 In common practice, distribution network modeling stops at the high side of the distribution transformer.
-However, with the emergence of smart grid planning, engineers seek more and more to study the network as a whole, which requires the modeling of the secondary distribution system.
-The robust CYMETM power engineering software will allow the detailed modeling and simulation of any low-voltage distribution network.
+However, with the emergence of smart grid planning, engineers seek to study the network as a whole, which requires the modeling of the secondary distribution system.
+The CYMETM power engineering software allows the detailed modeling and simulation of any low-voltage distribution network.
 With the CYME software, the analysis of your network will be more complete without adding any complexity.

 As most utilities are interested in improving the energy efficiency of their network through means such as Volt/VAR optimization, it has become increasingly important to have a complete network model.
 The CYME power engineering software offers you the possibility to model the low-voltage distribution system within your current one-line diagram.

 The detailed modeling of low-voltage distribution systems has been made possible with the following feature enhancements:

 - Three-phase center-tap transformers

 - Low-voltage spot load connected to the center-tap

 - Single phase center tap connected shunt capacitors

 - Single phase center tap connected shunt reactors

 As with the CYME Enhanced Substation Modeling module, the low-voltage network can be built and shown in a distinct view, giving the possibility to add more information without further complicating the rest of the distribution system view.
 New report functionalities allow the display of information and results relevant to the low-voltage network.